Rose Checkermallow Seeds (Sidalcea malviflora)

 It’s seems too good to be true that plant as beautiful as rose checkermallow would also be easy to grow from seed.
 And yet, this plant tends to germinate without much fuss.
 That said, we recommend starting it in containers until it is big enough to transplant, allowing it to avoid competition from larger plants during its seedling stage.

-This long-lived, 2-foot tall perennial graces the world with highly ornamental clusters of bright-pink flowers on strong, upright stems.
-It looks for all the world, like a miniature version of the common garden hollyhock.
+This long-lived, 2-foot tall perennial graces the world with highly ornamental clusters of bright-pink flowers on strong, upright stems — looking like a miniature version of the common garden hollyhock.